 The Bayer Aktiengesellschaft – or Bayer AG – was established in 1863 in Barmen, Germany.
 It is a diversified chemical-pharmaceutical company with its headquarters in Leverkusen.
 Bayer is known worldwide for its most famous contribution to the world of medicine – aspirin.
 According to the World Health Organization, aspirin is one of the essential drugs, inevitable for any basic health system.
 Today, “Aspirin” is still Bayer’s registered trademark in more than 80 countries.
-Around 40 thousand metric tons of aspirin are produced annually worldwide.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date